CLIP Meets Video Captioning: Concept-Aware Representation Learning Does Matter: Related work

 \textbf{Multi-Task Learning (MTL).} The goal of MTL is to learn shared representations from multiple related tasks to improve the generalization performance of all tasks \cite{caruana1997multitask}.
-Its usefulness has been widely demonstrated in various tasks of computer vision, including the video captioning task concerned in this paper.
-Specifically, Pasunuru and Bansal \cite{pasunuru2017multi} proposed to train a video caption model with two directed-generation tasks, whose supervision signal was obtained from external datasets.
+For video captioning, Pasunuru and Bansal \cite{pasunuru2017multi} proposed to train a video caption model with two directed-generation tasks, whose supervision signal was obtained from external datasets.
 By contrast, more attempts were made to construct auxiliary tasks by deriving additional supervision signal from the original annotations, \eg, predicting mined latent topics \cite{chen2017video} or extracted attributes \cite{yu2017end,li2019end,huang2020image} solely based on the input videos.
+The auxiliary task proposed in this paper instead takes either video content or textual descriptions as input.

-\section{On INP \vs CLIP for Video Captioning}
+\section{On INP \vs{} CLIP for Video Captioning}

 This section aims to investigate the potential deficiencies of INP and explore the key to generating accurate descriptions.
 We organize this section as follows.
-We first briefly review video captioning in \cref{sec:overview_of_vc}.
-Then, we introduce a Transformer baseline for video captioning in \cref{sec:transformer_baseline}, where we will show how to integrate INP or CLIP models with the baseline.
-Finally, based on the experimental setup in \cref{sec:AL_experimental_setup}, we present our analysis in \cref{sec:AL_analysis}.
+We first briefly review video captioning in Sec.~\ref{sec:overview_of_vc}.
+Then, we introduce a Transformer baseline for video captioning in Sec.~\ref{sec:transformer_baseline}, where we will show how to integrate INP or CLIP models with the baseline.
+Finally, based on the experimental setup in Sec.~\ref{sec:AL_experimental_setup}, we present our analysis in Sec.~\ref{sec:AL_analysis}.